GoodWill & MGI

-GoodWill & MGI are an American/Finnish production and songwriting duo consisting of William "GoodWill" Rappaport and Henri "MGI" Lanz.
+GoodWill & MGI are a production and songwriting duo consisting of American musician William "GoodWill" Rappaport and Finnish musician Henri "MGI" Lanz.
 Formed in 2006, GoodWill & MGI have since been producing and writing with numerous major label artists and writers in the US, Europe, and Asia, including Pitbull, Akon, Justin Bieber, Inna, Kylie Minogue, Super Junior, EXO, 50 Cent, and Twista.
 Additionally, since 2011 they have been developing and breaking artists independently, including Radical Something.

+In 2007, MGI moved to Los Angeles, California, for work.
+As of 2017, he lives in Lahti, Finland, but frequently works in the U.S.

-In December 2013, they also inked their first joint venture label deal with Universal Scandinavia, which includes gold and platinum Scandinavian artists Nikke Ankara and Evelina among others.
+In December 2013, they also inked their first joint venture label deal with Universal Scandinavia, which includes gold and platinum Finnish artists Nikke Ankara and Evelina among others.